Normanton, Pontefract and Castleford

-Normanton, Pontefract and Castleford is a constituency in West Yorkshire represented in the House of Commons of the UK Parliament by Yvette Cooper of the Labour Party since its 2010 creation.
-Cooper has served under the governments of Tony Blair and Gordon Brown alongside her husband Ed Balls, and served as Shadow Home Secretary under the leadership of Ed Miliband.
-Having served as chair of the Home Affairs Select Committee, she is once again the Shadow Home Secretary.
+Normanton, Pontefract and Castleford was a constituency in West Yorkshire of the House of Commons of the UK Parliament.
+It was represented by Yvette Cooper of the Labour Party for the whole of its creation.
+Cooper served under the governments of Tony Blair and Gordon Brown alongside her husband Ed Balls, and served as Shadow Home Secretary under the leadership of Ed Miliband.
+Having served as chair of the Home Affairs Select Committee, she is now the Home Secretary as of July 2024.

+Further to the completion of the 2023 Periodic Review of Westminster constituencies, the seat was subjected to boundary changes, including the loss of Normanton, and reformed as Pontefract, Castleford and Knottingley, to be first contested at the 2024 general election.

 History

 Parliament accepted the Boundary Commission's Fifth Periodic Review of Westminster constituencies which recommended this constituency for the 2010 general election in the district of the city of Wakefield.
 Due to less increase in population than elsewhere the commission had to reduce constituencies in the county by one, resulting in the "merger" of Normanton and Pontefract/Castleford seats, however some wards of both went to other neighbouring seats to give the correct size electorate.

 The commission had great difficulty in naming the constituency, with "Normanton and Pontefract" and "Pontefract and Castleford" both suggested.
 On 24 May 2006 the modified name was chosen following further public consultation.
-The only other three-place constituency in England in terms of name is Ruislip, Northwood and Pinner in London.
+The only other three-place constituency name in England was Ruislip, Northwood and Pinner in London.